Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Methodology

-where $L$ denotes the maximum possible pixel intensity value (for normalized images, $L=1$).
-A higher PSNR indicates smaller reconstruction errors and higher image fidelity.
+where $L$ denotes the maximum possible pixel intensity value (for normalized images, $L=1$), and the mean squared error (MSE) between two images is defined as:

+where $N$ is the total number of pixels.
+Higher PSNR indicates smaller reconstruction errors and higher image fidelity.
 Although PSNR provides a simple and interpretable measure, it is sensitive to minor pixel variations and may not fully reflect perceptual quality.